GrigLars/command_line_fu/README.md

 #### Using ssh-agent to log in without having to do "-i" at every commandline

-I had a series of boxes I had to log into via a AWS key, and I found I coukld just add it to a "keychain" via na agent.
+I had a series of boxes I had to log into via a AWS key, and I found I could just add it to a "keychain" via an agent.

 ```
 $ ssh-agent bash